 Plasma Processing & Diagnostics

-Plasma has the unique capability of providing a diverse and complex environment that has proven to be well suited for a wide variety of industrial applications, including anisotropic dry etching, surface chemical modification, magnetron sputter-deposition and plasma enhanced chemical vapor deposition (PECVD) of thin films and coatings.
-Nevertheless, the potential of plasma processing on an industrial scale can only be realized when basic material processing studies are accompanied by the understanding of plasma physics, plasma chemistry and the underlying mechanisms at the plasma-surface interface, developed through both modeling and experimental efforts.
-More recently, the plasma processing community is exploring exciting new opportunities involving atmospheric pressure discharges, microplasmas, pulsed plasmas, plasma interactions with liquids and living tissues, and plasma-assisted atomic layer deposition and etching.
-These new developments along with the never-ending quest for improvement in long standing applications are the basis for an active plasma processing community engaged in the research of reactive plasma environments and exploration of new possibilities and applications.
+Plasma has the unique capability of providing a diverse and complex environment that has proven to be well suited for a wide variety of industrial applications, including physical vapor deposition (PVD) and plasma enhanced chemical vapor deposition (PECVD) of thin films and coatings anisotropic dry etching, and surface chemical modification.
+More recently, the plasma processing community is exploring exciting new opportunities involving atmospheric pressure discharges, microplasmas, pulsed plasmas and plasma interactions with liquids and living tissues.

 Accordingly, the plasma processing chairs welcome papers of a fundamental and applied nature in the following topics: